 The Spanish system of fortifications in San Juan, Puerto Rico, is the oldest European construction in the United States and one of the oldest in the New World.
 These fortifications guarded the entrance to San Juan Bay, helped the Spanish maintain sovereignty over Puerto Rico, and protected Spanish commerce in the Caribbean basin.

 The Antigua Naval Dockyard and its Related Archaeological Sites consists of a group of Georgian Naval structures, set within a walled enclosure, built at a time when European nations were battling for supremacy of the seas to obtain control over the lucrative sugar-producing islands of the Eastern Caribbean.

-Qhapaq Ñan is an extensive Inca communication, trade and defense network of roads covering 30,000 km (18,650 mi).
-Constructed by the Incas over several centuries, this extraordinary network through one of the world’s most extreme geographical terrains linked the snow-capped peaks of the Andes to the coast, running through hot rainforests, fertile valleys and absolute deserts.
+Qhapaq Ñan is an extensive Inca communication, trade and defense network of roads — covering more than 30,000 km (18,650 mi) through one of the world’s most extreme geographical terrains — linking the snow-capped peaks of the Andes to the coast and running through hot rainforests, fertile valleys and absolute deserts.